 Who should get the chickenpox vaccine?

-Your child should receive 2 chickenpox vaccinations.
+Your child should receive 2 chickenpox vaccines.
 The first dose is given at 12 to 15 months.
 The second dose is given at 4 to 6 years.
 The second dose may be given before a child is 4 years old if at least 3 months have passed since the first dose.
-There must be at least 3 months between doses for children aged 7 to 12 years.
+There must be at least 3 months between doses for children younger than 13 years old.
 There must be at least 4 weeks between doses for children 13 years or older.

 Who should not get the chickenpox vaccine?

-Your child should not get the chickenpox vaccine if he has had an allergic reaction to neomycin, gelatin, or a previous chickenpox vaccine.
+Your child should not get the chickenpox vaccine if he or she has had an allergic reaction to neomycin, gelatin, or a previous chickenpox vaccine.

 Who should wait to get the chickenpox vaccine?

-- Any child who is sick or has a fever should wait until he feels better to get the vaccine.
+- Any child who is sick or has a fever should wait until he or she feels better to get the vaccine.

 - Any child who takes antiviral medicine should stop the medicine and wait at least 1 day before getting the chickenpox vaccine.
 Examples of antiviral medicines include acyclovir and valacyclovir.